Turkish TV Network Is Fined For Depicting #IvankaTrump And President Moon As 'Killer Couple'

 — Newsline (@newsline) April 7, 2018

-The Foreign Ministry of South Korea, located in Ankara, Turkey issued a statement about the mistake involving the photo of Ivanka Trump and President Moon, says Korea Times.
+The Foreign Ministry of South Korea, located in Ankara, Turkey issued a statement about the mistake involving the photo of Ivanka Trump and President Moon, according to Korea Times.

 Show TV Apologized To President Moon, South Korea, But Not To Ivanka Trump